shahind/Persian-Spell-Corrector-PHP/README.md

 I just changed it in order to use it for Persian words. a database of Persian words is used from Persian-Words-Database (https://github.com/shahind/Persian-Words-Database)

+Put your words into big.txt file and use the class : SpellCorrector::correct($string)